Zuzeek/Prime-Number-API/README.md

 ** login: sa ;
 ** password: password ;

-*After starting the application, we can navigate to  http://localhost:8087/h2-console which will present us with a login page.
-On the login page, we'll supply the same credentials as we used in this application.properties: password & username remember to specify the correct url for your database
+*After starting the application navigate to  http://localhost:8087/h2-console which will present you with a login page.
+On the login page, supply the same credentials as provide above and used within this application.properties file: password & username remember to specify the correct url for your database